LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 [1] 2
 ```

-Matrices (3/) (Joining vectors and Matrices)
+matrices (3/) (Joining vectors and matrices)
 ========================================================

-A Matrix can be created from multiple vectors or other Matrices.
+A matrix can be created from multiple vectors or other matrices.

 **cbind()** can be used to attach data to a matrix as columns.